fosskers/school-code/cmpt300/prodcon/README.rst

 --------------
 All relevant data is shown around the edges of the screen.

-Generators (on the left) are highlighted green when they are actively producing.
+Generators (on left) are highlighted green when they are actively producing.

 Tools (on top) are highlighted yellow when they are "in use".

+Operators (on right) are highlighted red when they successfully meld an Alloy.

 *Tools Yielded* refers to the number of times an Operator had one tool, went for another, realized there were none, and gave his up to avoid deadlock.